SaurabhBhuptani/PEGAI/Persona_Based_Counselor_App/README.md

 One User Question → Multiple Persona Instructions → One Efficient Gemini API Request → Multiple Distinct Perspectives → Meaningful Comparison
 ```

-The project's success is measured by the **quality of the persona prompt design** and the **meaningfulness of the differences** between persona outputs — not by chatbot novelty alone.